Fresh Peach Scones are a summery breakfast treat to enjoy.

 - Bake the scones for 20 to 22 minutes, or until their tops are golden and firm.
 Transfer them to a rack to cool completely (or you can eat them warm if you're not adding the glaze).

-- To make the glaze: In a medium bowl, whisk together the glaze ingredients.
+- In a medium bowl, whisk together the glaze ingredients.
 Drizzle over the cooled scones.
-The glaze will eventually set, or you can put the scones in the refrigerator for a few minutes to speed up the process.
+The glaze will eventually set at room temperature, or you can put the scones in the refrigerator for a few minutes to speed up the process.